Create Zip Code Boundary Maps Quickly and Easily

 If your business serves the entirety of the United States, you may be serving nearly 42,000 zip codes.
 That’s an incredible amount of data to analyze and turn into a compelling story.
 So how do you bring it all together and still deliver an outstanding data narrative?

-The answer is simple: you create a zip code map.
-A zip code area map outlines the boundaries of each zip code in your data set and helps you see the insights buried deep inside your numbers.
+The answer is simple: you create a zip code heat map using your data.
+A zip code map outlines the boundaries of each zip code in your data set and helps you see the insights buried deep inside your numbers.

 Common metrics like population density and median household income from the US Census are automatically available in Maptive, ready to bolster your proprietary data and develop insights into your consumers.
-And the geographic data is sourced from Google Maps, so you know it is the most powerful in the business.
+And the geographic data provided in Maptive is provided by Google Maps, so you know it is the most complete and up-to-date data available.